There are thousands of languages spoken on Earth today. Each of these languages is an essential part of the identity of its speakers.

 It was also spoken in Khurasan and the eastern regions of the Empire.
 In fact, “darī” itself is an adjective that means “[the language] of the court”.
 It was also called “pārsi-i darī”, i.e. “court Persian”.

 Dari and Pārsi were two versions of the same language.
 Dari was the court dialect, which gradually spread to the eastern regions of the Empire, while Parsi was the southern dialect.

 The speakers of both could understand each other.
-Later Dari Persian spread also to the southern regions, and became the standard literary language.
+Later Dari Persian also spread to the southern regions and became the standard literary language.